bmshema/trafficThief-lite/README.md

 --------------------------------------------------------------------------------

 ### Description:
-brokenPanda enables enables SSL keylogging on a remote host and opens a pipe to stream packet data and TLS keys back to your local machine in real-time.
+brokenPanda enables enables SSL keylogging on a remote linux host and opens a pipe to stream packet data and TLS keys back to your local machine in real-time.